gary-dalton/RaspberryPi-projects/rpi_wifi_ap.md

 This guide assumes that wlan1 is used for the access point and wlan0 is used for the network connection.
 If your pi is not currently connected on the network, use NetworkManager, nmcli.
 See the [RPi Initial Setup Guide](rpi_initial_setup.html#12).
 Check your connection using `ifconfig`.

-## <a name="4"></a>Install new packages
+## <a name="4"></a>4 Install new packages
 ## 5 Setup the DHCP server
 ## 6 Set a static IP on wlan1
 ## 7 Set the Pi as an Access Point
 ## 8 Configure NAT
 ## 9 Connect and Test

-For the steps 4 through 8 follow the procedures given by Adafruit's guide to [Setting up a Raspberry Pi as a WiFi access point](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software). **Read my _Comments and additional references_ before following these steps as there are a few minor changes.**
+For the steps 4 through 9 follow the procedures given by Adafruit's guide to [Setting up a Raspberry Pi as a WiFi access point](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software). **Read my _Comments and additional references_ before following these steps as there are a few minor changes.**

 ### Comments and additional references